OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ### Taxonomic coverage

 OTT has 2.3M binomials (presumptive valid species names), vs. 1.6M for Catalogue of Life (CoL).
-Since the GBIF source we used includes the Catalogue of Life [ref], OTT includes everything in CoL.The number is larger in part because the combination of the inputs has greater coverage than CoL, and in part because OTT has many names that are either not valid or not currently accepted.
+Since the GBIF source we used includes the Catalogue of Life [ref], OTT includes all species in CoL.The number is larger in part because the combination of the inputs has greater coverage than CoL, and in part because OTT has many names that are either not valid or not currently accepted.